Kyaa-A/OxyFeeder/docs/PHASE4_FINAL_ASSEMBLY_GUIDE.md

 1. Turn on Master Switch
 2. Does Arduino LED light up?
 3. Does Motor Driver LED light up?
+4. Does Buck Converter output show 5V on multimeter?
-4. If YES → Turn off and continue
+5. If YES → Turn off and continue
-5. If NO → Check connections with multimeter
+6. If NO → Check connections with multimeter

 ---

 # MISSION 3: Sensors (The "Nerves")

 **Goal:** Connect sensors to Arduino.
 One group at a time.

+**Pro Tips:**
+- Use **JST connectors** for wires leaving the box (DO probe, load cell) so you can unplug later
+- Solder **0.1uF ceramic capacitors** across VCC and GND of sensors to reduce noise

 ## Group A: The I2C Pair (Pins 20 & 21)